rtcharity/resources.eahub.org/content/guides_and_tips/guide-to-depictin-poverty.md

 ---
-title: Guide To Depictin Poverty
+title: Guide To Depicting Poverty
 date: 2018-11-14T17:40:53.876Z
 description: >-
   Representing poverty is a complex and controversial matter, and doing it in a